 - “Hot Issues Confronting the Practice of Radiology,” Pennsylvania Bar Institute, 12th Annual Health Law Institute, March 2006

 - “Records Reproduction Costs – HIPAA Versus State Law,” Pennsylvania Bar Institute, 11th Annual Health Law Institute, March 2005

 - Panel Discussion: “State Preemption and Enforcement: Analysis of Preemption of Specific State Laws,” at the e- Pennsylvania Alliance HIPAA Summit “Implementing HIPAA in Pennsylvania: Partnering for Success” Hershey, PA, November 2002.

-Ms. Monson is a member of the American, Pennsylvania and Philadelphia bar associations and is a member of the American Health Lawyers Association and the Health Law Section of the American Bar Association.
+Ms. Monson is a member of the American and Philadelphia bar associations and is a member of the American Health Lawyers Association and the Health Law Section of the American Bar Association.

 B.A.
-1995, summa cum laude, Barnard College, Columbia University
+1995, summa cum laude, Barnard College, Columbia University; Phi Beta Kappa

 B.A.
 1995, with honors and distinction, Albert A. List College of Jewish Studies, Jewish Theological Seminary of America